pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ![Page titled 'Quick entry 2/4', displaying a selection of 'Available times', as well as options for 'Start time', 'Product', 'Show publicly' and 'Create order'.](../assets/screens/resources-scheduling/quick-entry2.png "Quick entry 2/4")

-Choose a starting time for your date by selecting it under "Available times" or entering it under "Start time".
+Choose a starting time for your date by selecting it under "Available times" or entering it under "Start time". pretix will only suggest times for which it has stored information that sufficient resources are available.
+You can still enter any other time manually, even if pretix has no record of available resources at that time.
 If you selected multiple products on the previous page, use "Product" to choose a specific product.

 If check the box next to "Show publicly", then the setting "Show in lists" for this date will be activated and your shop's calendar and list views will display this date to costumers.